b5g-ex/ping_pong_measurer_zenoh_python/README.md

 # How to Use

-In pong node
+In terminal for pong node
 ```bash
 python start_pong_processes.py
 ```

-In ping node
+In terminal for ping node
 ```bash
 python process_measurement_helper.py
 ```